mattpass/node-ts-start/README.md

 ./setup.sh
 ```

-Once it's install,ed, you can then use as per info below.
+Once it's installed, you can then use as per info below.

 ## Usage: